PillarsPartnershipsSupplier Sustainable Development

 We believe sustainable supply chains ensure the well-being of the people and environments they procure from, as we seek to grow our business through ethical and legal business practices.
 We are therefore committed to leveraging our purchasing power to benefit those partners whose values align most closely with ours.
 Furthermore, the rise of supply chain transparency legislation points to the increasing mandate that a company must be aware of the economic, environmental, and social dimensions of its supply chain, and that it must proactively monitor and manage those dimensions.

-The dormakaba Supplier Code of Conduct (SCoC) outlines our requirements with regard to human rights, fair working conditions, environmental responsibility, and business ethics, among others.
+The dormakaba Supplier Code of Conduct (SCoC) outlines our requirements with regard to human rights, fair working conditions, environmental responsibility, and business ethics, among others things.
 It is integrated into our online bidding system and is also part of our standard supplier contracts.

 Supplier Sustainable Development is one of the strategic topics in our Sustainability Framework 2021–2027, for which we have set ambitious targets.
 By 2027, we aim to:

-- assess all high-risk suppliers for their sustainability management by a third party or off-board them for lack of participation
+assess all high-risk suppliers for their sustainability management via a third party or off-board them for lack of participation.

-- close at least 80% of high-priority corrective actions by assessed suppliers
+close at least 80% of high-priority corrective actions via assessed suppliers.

 To ensure our suppliers contribute to social and environmental well-being, dormakaba focuses on five areas: